-audit daemon exit

-Indicates that the audit daemon exited abnormally.
+audit_daemon_exit Indicates that the audit daemon exited abnormally.
 This occurs only when there is insufficient memory available during initialization of the audit daemon.
-The exit is recorded in the new audit log, and a message is displayed on the designated audit console.

-audit log change

-Indicates that the audit daemon closed the current audit log and began writing a new log (for example, in response to the auditd -x command).
-The change in logs is recorded in the current audit log, and a message is displayed on the designated audit console.
+The exit is recorded in the new audit log, and a message is displayed on the designated audit console. audit_log_change Indicates that the audit daemon closed the current audit log and began writing a new log (for example, in response to the $auditd -x$ command).
+The change in logs is recorded in the current audit log, and a message is displayed on the designated audit console. audit_log_create Indicates that a new audit log was created in response to the removal of the current log file.

-audit log create

-Indicates that a new audit log was created in response to the removal of the current log file.
 The new file has the generation number of the lost log file incremented by 1.
-The creation of the new log is recorded at the beginning of the new audit log, and a message is displayed on the designated audit console.

-audit log overwrite

-Indicates that the audit daemon began overwriting the current audit log as you specified with the -o overwrite option to auditd.
-The overwrite is recorded at the beginning of the newly overwritten audit log, and a message is displayed on the designated audit console.

-audit_reboot

-Indicates that the audit daemon initiated a system reboot (as a result of an overflow of the log) as you specified with the -o halt option to auditd.
-The reboot is recorded at the end of the current audit log, and a message is displayed on the designated audit console before the reboot occurs.

-auditconfig

-Indicates that the -o changeloc option to the auditd command was used to change the specified overflow action.
-The change in the audit setup is recorded in the current audit log.

-audit_start

-Indicates that the audit daemon has been started.

-audit stop

-Indicates that the audit daemon was killed normally (typically, with the -k option to auditd).
-The shutdown is recorded at the end of the current audit log, and a message is displayed on the designated audit console when the shutdown occurs.

-audit_suspend

-Indicates that the audit daemon suspended auditing (as a result of an overflow of the log) as you specified with the -o suspend option to auditd.
-The suspension is recorded in the current audit log, and a message is displayed on the designated audit console.

-audit xmit fail

-Indicates that the audit daemon was sending audit records across a network and the transmission failed.
-The failure is recorded in the local log specified as the next path in /etc/sec/auditd_loc (with auditd -r) or the default local path (/var/adm).

-audgen8

-The audgen command (a command-line interface to the audgen() routine) was used to generate an audit record.

-auth event
+The creation of the new log is recorded at the beginning of the new audit log, and a message is displayed on the designated audit console. audit_log_overwrite Indicates that the audit daemon began overwriting the current audit log as you specified with the $-\circ$ overwrite option to auditd.
+The overwrite is recorded at the beginning of the newly overwritten audit log, and a message is displayed on the designated audit console. audit_reboot Indicates that the audit daemon initiated a system reboot (as a result of an overflow of the log) as you specified with the -o halt option to auditd.
+The reboot is recorded at the end of the current audit log, and a message is displayed on the designated audit console before the reboot occurs. auditconfig Indicates that the -o changeloc option to the auditd command was used to change the specified overflow action.
+The change in the audit setup is recorded in the current audit log. audit_start Indicates that the audit daemon has been started. audit_stop Indicates that the audit daemon was killed normally (typically, with the $-k$ option to auditd).
+The shutdown is recorded at the end of the current audit log, and a message is displayed on the designated audit console when the shutdown occurs. audit_suspend Indicates that the audit daemon suspended auditing (as a result of an overflow of the log) as you specified with the $-o$ suspend option to auditd.
+The suspension is recorded in the current audit log, and a message is displayed on the designated audit console. audit_xmit_fail Indicates that the audit daemon was sending audit records across a network and the transmission failed.
+The failure is recorded in the local log specified as the next path in /etc/sec/auditd_loc (with auditd -r) or the default local path (/var/adm). audgen8 The audgen command (a command-line interface to the audgen() routine) was used to generate an audit record. auth_event An event associated with user-authentication and the management of user accounts occurred.
+Trusted

-An event associated with user-authentication and the management of user accounts occurred.
-Trusted auth events include passwd, su, rsh, and login.
-The event is recorded in the current audit log.
+auth\events include passwd, su, rsh,

+and login.
+The event is recorded in the

+current audit log.loginA user attempted to log-in to the system.logoutA user logged out of the system.